10 Yoga Moves for Anxiety and DepressionSep 14, 2020

 9. Wide-Legged Standing Forward Bend

-A great way to de-stress is to loosen up your shoulders, neck, back, and hips — which is exactly what this yoga pose does, along with lowering your blood pressure and increasing blood flow to your brain.
+A great way to destress is to loosen up your shoulders, neck, back, and hips — which is exactly what this yoga pose does.

 Most people spend the better part of each day with gravity pulling blood toward their feet.
 The legs up the wall pose helps switch the flow in the other direction.
-It can also help slow your heart rate, lower your blood pressure, and relax your legs, hips, and back.
+And if your toenails happen to be painted a happy color, that can’t not help battle that work depression, right?